-Even though this option may cost more up front than traditional options, it is actually the most cost effective solution over time.
-It also has a very high success rate and is the only option that will replace the root of the missing tooth.
+This option may cost more up-front than traditional options, but has the most cost-effective solution over time.
+It also has a high success rate and is the only option that will replace the root of the missing tooth.
 The dental crown will blend in seamlessly with the surrounding natural teeth.
 You will continue brushing and flossing your teeth like you normally do.

 A dental bridge supported by dental implants

-You can replace two or more consecutive teeth with implants.
+You can replace two or more consecutive teeth with dental implants.
 Instead of replacing each missing tooth, Dr. Shulman will surgically place at least two implants on either side of the gap.
-This is an ideal replacement choice because implant supported bridges prevent bone loss and resemble natural teeth.
-This will enable normal chewing power and allow the patient to eat whatever they like because it replaces the tooth root.
+This is an ideal replacement choice because implant-supported bridges prevent bone loss and resemble natural teeth.
+Dental implant-supported bridges enable normal chewing power and allow the patient to eat whatever they like.

 A denture retained with dental implants

-The denture will fit over the bar and clip into place.
+The denture will fit over the bar and clip securely into place.
 A ball-retained denture requires two or more implants with a ball-like attachment on each that will fit into sockets on the denture.
-With both options, the denture will need to be “unclipped” nightly and cared for.
+With both options, you will need to unclip the denture nightly to maintain it.
 But this does eliminate the need for adhesives, they offer a lot more chewing power, and it is better for your oral health.

 The All-on-4 dental implant procedure replaces an entire arch of teeth with only four dental implants.
 The procedure works by surgically placing the four implants into the jaw at a specific angle.
 The dentist optimizes the existing bone structure so that you have great long-term results.

 Mini Dental Implants